jannyr08/ChangeMaker/README.md

 ## Future functionalities

 * [ ] Ability to **change currency**.
-* [ ] Give out change based on the number of bills and coins currently in user's register.
+* [ ] Give out change based on the number of bills and coins currently in user's registry.

 ## Link